jenkinsci/warnings-ng-plugin/doc/Documentation.md

 - Dry Plugin
 - PMD Plugin
 - FindBugs Plugin
+- Tasks Scanner Plugin
+- Warnings Plugin

 All other plugins still need to be integrated or need to be refactored to use the new API.

 ## Configuration

 The configuration of the plugin is the same for all Jenkins job types.
-It is enabled in the UI by adding the post build action *"Record static analysis results"* to your job.
+It is enabled in the UI by adding the post build action *"Record compiler warnings and static analysis results"* to your job.
 In pipelines the plugin will be activated by adding the step `recordIssues`.
 Note that for scripted pipelines some additional features are available to aggregate and group issues, see [section Advanced Pipeline Configuration](#advanced-pipeline-configuration) for details.